robertoladd/laddfwk/README.md

 \Core\Routes::add('/^\/$/i', 'home', 'welcome', \Core\Routes::ANY);

 ```
 Both routes resolve any kind of http method received.
-Particular method routes will preceede generic ones.
+Particular method routes will precede generic ones.

-Notice that when placing paths with common method, the placement order is important.
+Notice that when placing paths with common a method, the placement order is important.

 ##TODO